EltonWhybrow/EltonWhybrow/README.md

 ## About

 Im a Web Developer with varied development/design background spanning nearly 2 decades.
-You can find out more about  me at me site [Wide Sign](https://widesign.co.uk)
+Some of my previous [work](https://portfolio.widesign.co.uk) and looking after some of these [Wide Sign](https://widesign.co.uk)

 ## Skills